 Opting for a banking establishment means the head of the company and the administrative and financial director can use an online tool that generates virtual cards.
 Information (card number, expiration dates, CVV code) can be given to employees so that they can make online purchases.

-The second option: call Spendesk!
+The second option: call Spendesk (or another tool like us)!
 In this case, the process is easier and grants employees and the finance team more advantages.

 Because Spendesk integrates the entire process: from the purchase request to payment and on to account reconciliation.